 Last year around this time, he was agonizing (and procrastinating) about finding a roommate and a dorm room.
 He ended up in a freshman residence hall in a good, central location, which was fine.
 He and his roommate were a luck-of-the-draw matchup, and while they lived together mostly amicably, they never really became good friends.

 For next year, he originally talked about moving off-campus.
 His dad and I would have allowed it if it was what he really wanted, but we thought he’d be better off staying on campus, and in the end he agreed.
 Living off-campus means dealing with landlords and leases, having no intermediary if things don’t work out with a roommate, paying utilities, and having to figure out what to do if the pipes freeze or something breaks.
-I wasn’t sure he was quite ready for that; I like the idea of having one more year with more of a safety net.
+I wasn’t sure he was quite ready for that; I like the idea of having another year with more of a safety net.
 Besides, this year’s freshmen were gypped out of a real campus experience, and I wanted him to have a chance at that.

 I was afraid he’d have trouble finding someone to room with.
 With so few classes in person this year, and so many other activities canceled or held virtually, freshmen haven’t had the usual opportunities to meet people.
 But last month he suddenly told me he’d found a roommate.
 He said, “His name is Jonathan, he’s a Music Composition major, he plays violin, and he has perfect pitch.”